dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
  so my background
-has always been in IIT IT consulting and
+has always been in I IT consulting and
 I've always kind of been into you know dabbling into you know computers and about a few years ago I started